 The King of Thailand Was Born in Cambridge, Massachusetts

 His Majesty King Bhumibol Adulyadej was born in the U.S. in Cambridge, Massachusetts.
-Although he passed away few months ago, people still worship him.
-He was the grandson of the monarch King Chulalongkorn (Rama V), furthermore his grandfather is credited with bringing modernism to the country.
+Although he passed away a few months ago, people still worship him.
+He was the grandson of the monarch King Chulalongkorn (Rama V), furthermore, his grandfather is credited with bringing modernism to the country.
 Highly educated, the King possessed an engineering degree from Switzerland.

-Thailand interesting facts #16
+Interesting Thailand facts #16

 The Orchid Is Thailand’s National Flower